micielski/filmweb-export/README.md

 # txt-filmweb

-ToDo's /n
+ToDo's
-Add a loginning in mechanism (otherwise the project is useless)/n Migrate from chromedriver to geckodriver/n
+Add a loginning in mechanism (otherwise the project is useless)
+Migrate from chromedriver to geckodriver